Whitchurch-Stouffville: Education

 The first schoolhouse in Stouffville was on Church St., just north of Main St., where the United Church building stands.
 In 1865, the schoolhouse was purchased by the Methodist congregation and moved across the street; the building still exists as a two-family dwelling.
 Today Whitchurch–Stouffville is home to several public, Catholic, and private educational institutions.

-The York Region District School Board has one public secondary institution in Whitchurch–Stouffville--Stouffville District Secondary School—and eight public elementary institutions: Ballantrae Public School, Glad Park Public School, Summitview Public School, Whitchurch Highlands Public School, Harry Bowes Public School, Oscar Peterson Public School, Wendat Village Public School, and Barbara Reid Public School.
+The York Region District School Board has one public secondary institution in Whitchurch–Stouffville--Stouffville District Secondary School—and nine public elementary institutions: Ballantrae Public School, Glad Park Public School, Summitview Public School, Whitchurch Highlands Public School, Harry Bowes Public School, Oscar Peterson Public School, Wendat Village Public School, Spring Lakes Public School (a French Immersion school) and Barbara Reid Public School.

 The York Catholic District School Board has three Catholic elementary institutions in Whitchurch–Stouffville: Saint Mark's Catholic Elementary (1965), Saint Brigid Catholic Elementary, and Saint Brendan Catholic Elementary (2012).
 A Kindergarten to Grade 12 Catholic French school opened in 2015.
 Catholic school students graduating from Grade 8 are either bused to Brother André Catholic High School in Markham, or transfer to the public system and attend Stouffville District Secondary School.

-Stouffville also has five private schools: The Progressive Montessori Academy, Stouffville Christian School, Maxfield Academy, Mindtech Montessori School, and Willowgrove Primary School.
+Stouffville also has five private schools: the Progressive Montessori Academy, Stouffville Christian School, Maxfield Academy, Mindtech Montessori School, and Willowgrove Primary School.
 In 2009, there were 38 licensed child care centres registered in York, but none were located in Whitchurch–Stouffville; eight child care facilities in Whitchurch–Stouffville have subsidized spaces, and four do not.

 As the town expands into its Phase 3 Lands (post-2015), new facilities are being planned to accommodate the increasing number of school-aged children in the community.

 In some areas of Stouffville, up to 50% of the children are bilingual.

 Both the proportion of youth participating in higher education, as well as the proportion of adults in Whitchurch–Stouffville who have completed a university program is growing annually and far exceeds the national average; 31% of adults between 25 and 64 years of age have university training; 70% have some form of post-secondary training.
 However, there are no post-secondary education campuses located in Whitchurch–Stouffville.
 In 1877, the village of Stouffville established a Mechanics' Institute, which later became the Whitchurch-Stouffville Public Library.
 Emmanuel Bible College in Kitchener, Ontario had its beginnings in Stouffville in 1940.
 In 1991 the town came close to securing an agreement with Seneca College to open a new campus in Stouffville.
 In 2010, the Markham Stouffville Hospital (located in Markham) became a teaching site for residents practicing family medicine at the University of Toronto Faculty of Medicine.